 - High intake of table salt

-Acid reflux, whether it is a harmless, isolated episode of the sort we all experience at some point, or the persistent problem of gastroesophageal reflux disease, usually produces the same main symptom:2,4,7
+Acid reflux, whether it is a harmless, isolated episode of the sort we all experience at some point, or the persistent problem of gastroesophageal reflux disease, usually produces the same main symptom: Heartburn.

-Heartburn is a discomfort - happening in the esophagus and felt behind the breastbone area - that takes the form of a burning sensation and which tends to worsen when the person lies down or bends over.2 It can last for several hours and also tends to worsen after eating food.4
+Heartburn is a discomfort - happening in the esophagus and felt behind the breastbone area - that takes the form of a burning sensation; it generally gets worse when the person lies down or bends over.
+It can last for several hours and also tends to worsen after eating food.

-The burning pain may move up toward the neck and throat as stomach fluid can reach the back of the throat in some cases, producing a bitter or sour taste.4
+The burning pain may move up toward the neck and throat; stomach fluid can reach the back of the throat in some cases, producing a bitter or sour taste.

-We all experience heartburn occasionally, due to simple acid reflux, but if this occurs regularly - two or more times a week - it is termed gastroesophageal reflux disease, or GERD for short.4,7 GERD can also be signalled by other symptoms, including:4,7
+If heartburn occurs regularly - two or more times a week - it is termed gastroesophageal reflux disease, or GERD for short.
+GERD can also have other symptoms, including:

 - Dry, persistent cough